 This healthy keto lemon cake recipe is based on my popular keto chocolate cake… and it’s just as moist and decadent, with plenty of zing and fresh flavor.
 You might associate an almond flour lemon cake with a dense, dry cake, but this one is far from it.
 A few key ingredients make all the difference.
 And the result?
 Layers of fluffy sugar-free lemon cake, studded with lemon zest and topped with a lemon buttercream frosting.
-You’re going to love it!
+If you enjoy tangy desserts like keto lemon bars, you’re going to love this one!

 What makes this the best keto lemon cake recipe?
 Besti sweetener!
 This blend of monk fruit and allulose makes a sweet, super moist cake, with no aftertaste.
 I use it for all my cakes now and it makes a huge difference in moisture and texture.

 And, my Wholesome Yum Superfine Blanched Almond Flour makes the cake perfectly fluffy, not dense like some low carb cakes.